crickbabs/BABS-ATACSeqPE/docs/software.md

 ## Load/Install Nextflow

 To run nextflow it needs to be available in your path.
-On an environment module system such as the one at The Francis Crick Institute this can be done by running the following command:
+On an environment module system such as the one at The Francis Crick Institute this can be achieved by running the following command:

 ```bash
 module load nextflow/0.30.2